technocrat/census/cumber.md

 Even should the recent narrowed difference between the two parties does not revert to the long-term mean, there appears to be a stable political majority for Cumberland.

 ## Assessment

+Cumberland is a hard case, beginning with West Virginia, which has a dying economic base (coal), a poor road network, low educational attainment, a high dependency ratio, low birthrate and low immigration.
+None of the mountainous regions of Cumberland are suitable for industrial agriculture.
+Forestry resources are threatened by a combination of factors associated with climate change.
+These include drought, wildfires, flooding and invasive species.
+Climate change does provide a potential source of population growth, however, if effects on states to the north lead to immigration.
+This, however, will put a strain on infrastructure, including transportation, water supply and the electricity grid.

+Cumberland's governance framework lacks a concentrated political core.
+No metropolitan area dominates the region the way Boston commands Concordia.
+This may leave the region without a strong central authority able to handle common issues at scale.
+Cumberland will have little need for a global foreign policy due to its inland insulation.